 Distributed cache is shared by all Microsoft Azure Web Roles for page outputs so there are no redundant copies made within individual web role instances.
 Microsoft Azure Web Roles become purely stateless so data is never lost when Web Roles are recycled.
 You can cache a huge amount of data in distributed cache by pooling memory resources of all cache servers together.
 Moreover, distributed cache reduces load on your database because you don’t have to go through page executions involving database calls in each Microsoft Azure Web Role instance separately.

 NCache for Azure is an in-memory distributed cache for .NET applications deployed in Microsoft Azure cloud.
-NCache for Azure has implemented ASP.NET Output Cache provider which you can use to store ASP.NET page output in NCache for Azure and resolve all above mentioned issues.
-Additionally, NCache for Azure provides data reliability with replication as well as improves application scalability.
+NCache for Azure has implemented ASP.NET Output Cache provider which you can use to store ASP.NET page output and resolve all above mentioned issues.
+Additionally, deploying NCache as a Azure caching service provides data reliability with replication as well as improves application scalability.

 How to use NCache for Azure ASP.NET Output Cache Provider

-You can use NCache for Azure ASP.NET Output Cache provider as follows without any code change to your Microsoft Azure ASP.NET application.
+You can use NCache for Azure for output caching in ASP.NET as it follows without any code change to your Microsoft Azure application.

-Step 1: Add Reference of NCache for Azure ASP.NET Output Cache provider assembly.
+Step 1: Add Reference of NCache for Azure Output Cache provider assembly.

-Step 2: Register NCache for Azure ASP.NET Output Cache Provider under <configuration> section and provide cache settings.
+Step 2: Register NCache for Azure Output Cache Provider under <configuration> section and provide cache settings.

 Step 3: Add ASP.NET Output Cache directive on the page that you want to cache.

 Documentation: Using ASP.NET Output Caching with NCache

 NCache for Azure provides a rich set of features for caching and managing Output Caching of Microsoft Azure.
 Below is a list of them: